Aedes capensis: Biology

 Adults are rarely collected in human landing catches.
 In human landing catches in Kenya, Ae. capensis were only collected in forest habitats, not in peridomestic or domestic settings.

 Medical importance

-As it seems Al. capensis do not commonly bite humans, it is unlikely that they are important in transmitting diseases to humans.
+As it seems A. capensis do not commonly bite humans, it is unlikely that they are important in transmitting diseases to humans.
 However, the bloodfeeding habits of this species should be investigated further to see if it plays a role in the maintenance of zoonosis.